A guide to the main academy funding terms and acronyms.

 Dedicated schools grant (DSG)

 The DSG is paid by the Education and Skills Funding Agency to local authorities, and is the main source of pre-16 schools funding.
 It is allocated on a financial year basis.
-The DSG has historically been divided into three blocks: the schools block, the high needs block and the early years block.
-From 2018 to 2019 there is a fourth block, the central services block (CSSB).
+The DSG has historically been divided into four blocks:

-Deprivation is a compulsory funding factor in local authorities’ mainstream pre-16 schools block funding formula that directs funding to the most deprived pupils.
+Deprivation is a compulsory funding factor in the mainstream pre-16 schools block funding formula that directs funding to the most deprived pupils.

 Early years block